A Delicious Guide to Bengali Wedding Menu [2026]

 ➥ Rice and Bread

-In Bengali weddings, rice and bread (roti) play significant roles in the menu.
-Here’s a brief overview of how they are typically featured:
+Both rice and bread (roti) have important places in the Bengali wedding menu.
+Let us see a brief description of how they are incorporated:

 1. Basanti Pulao

-It is a typical Bengali pulao that is cooked in ghee with dry fruits and rasines.
-The special feature of this pulao is that it is light yellow in color and sweet in taste.
+It is a common Bengali pulao that is prepared using ghee, dry fruits, and raisins.
+The specialty of this pulao is that it is light yellow in color and sweet in flavor.

 Basanti Pulao